frappe/erpnext/erpnext/docs/user/manual/en/accounts/tools/bank-reconciliation.md

 ### Bank Reconciliation Statement

-A Bank Reconciliation is a process that explains the difference between the bank balance shown in an organisation's bank statement, as supplied by the bank, and the corresponding amount shown in the organisation's own accounting records at a particular point in time.
+A Bank Reconciliation is a process that explains the difference between the bank balance shown in an organization's bank statement, as supplied by the bank, and the corresponding amount shown in the organization's own accounting records at a particular point in time.

-Such differences may occur, for example, because a cheque or a list of cheques issued by the organisation has not been presented to the bank, a banking transaction, such as a credit received, or a charge made by the bank, has not yet been recorded in the organisations books, or either the bank or the organisation itself has made an error.
+Such differences may occur, for example, because a cheque or a list of cheques issued by the organization has not been presented to the bank, a banking transaction, such as a credit received, or a charge made by the bank, has not yet been recorded in the organizations books, or either the bank or the organization itself has made an error.

 The Bank Reconciliation statement in ERPNext comes in the form of a report.